mcore1976/cc1101-jammer/README.md

 Example of using CC1101 module with Arduino Pro Micro ( ATMEGA32U4 ) for radio jamming

-This device allows for programmable jamming of sub 1GHz frequency with 10mW signal and selected modulation.
+This device allows for programmable jamming of sub 1GHz frequency with 10mW signal and selected modulation type and payload.
-Pseudo random payloads are used to feed CC1101 frames that will be send on particular frequency ( white noise ).
+In this example pseudo random payloads (1024 bytes) are used to feed CC1101 frames (64 bytes long)  that will be send on particular frequency ( white noise ).
 Frames are transmitted on multiple channels with frequency hopping or you may configure the code to send only on single frequency for better jamming.
 The code has predefined settings for following base ISM  frequencies : 315 MHz, 433 MHz, 868 MHz..